We exist to empower people to know and follow Jesus.

 Serving eradicates selfishness.
 We believe that changed people serve people, and we grow best when we are serving others.
 Through serving, you will help create a welcoming environment where God can change lives.

-Everywhere you go at Bethel, you will see people serving and becoming more like Jesus.
-We all have different strengths; find which serving opportunities are the best fit for you.
+Everywhere you go at Bethel, you will see people taking next steps like serving and becoming more like Jesus.
+We all have different strengths; find which serving opportunities are the best fit for you in Rotterdam or Schenectady.

 God has given each of you a gift from His great variety of spiritual gifts.
 Use them well to serve one another.